debezium/container-images/TUTORIAL_0.1.md

     $ echo $DOCKER_HOST | cut -f3  -d'/' | cut -f1 -d':'

 This checks the IP address of the Docker host, which for the rest of this example we'll assume is `192.168.99.100`.
+If this is blank, then be sure you set up your terminal with the Docker Machine environment (see above).

 Then, issue the following command to check the status of the Kafka Connect service running in the `connect` container, via the Docker host IP address which forwards port 8083 to the same port on the `connect` container: